mdickinson/bigfloat/reference.rst

 and floats also work as expected, performing an implicit exact conversion of the integer or float to a BigFloat before comparing.

+All comparisons except != are available as module-level functions, with the following names:

+* is_equal
+* is_less
+* is_greater
+* is_lessequal
+* is_greaterequal

+In addition, there are two more comparison functions that don't correspond to any of the Python comparison operators.

+* is_unordered
+* is_lessgreater

 .. class:: BigFloat(value)